thisismygitrepo/emi_da/README.md

 Data and Final saved models can be found seprarately outside this repository [here](https://drive.google.com/drive/folders/11QoRjUuBUjZLF9eTdL0cz9PmasKIxv-w?usp=sharing)

 * Those folders must be downloaded and added to the repository.
-* `data` folder contains the processed data from source domain and target domain.
+* `data` folder contains the clean and processed data from source domain and target domain.
 One can experiment with DA seprately with this data.
     * All details of hardware used to collect target data are abstracted away.
     * All details of simulations used to collect source data are abstracted away.
 * `ResultModels` folder contain saved models of DANN.